flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 !!! attention ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

-### A/SKID & N/W STRG sw
+### A/SKID & N/W STRG

 The anti-skid system is the aircraft's equivalent to modern car's ABS system.
 It produces maximum braking efficiency by maintaining the wheels just short of an impending skid by releasing brake forces when on the verge of locking.
 ECAM displays the released brakes in this case.

 The anti-skid is deactivated when ground speed is less than 20 knots.

 - ON:
-    - Available green hydraulic system pressure
-        - then Anti-skid and Nose Wheel Steering is available.
+    - Available green hydraulic system pressure, then Anti-skid and Nose Wheel Steering is available.
-    - Lost green hydraulic pressure is lost
+    - Lost green hydraulic pressure:
         - then the Yellow hydraulic system pressure takes over automatically to supply the brakes:
         - Anti-skid remains available, while Nose wheel steering is lost.
         - The triple indicator shows yellow system brake pressure.